 If you are uncomfortable with me reproducing your commission for prints, this can be negotiated for an extra cost.
 The vast majority of my revenue comes from print sales, so understand that this will reflect considerably in the pricing structure.

-The client has the right to use the artwork in its unaltered form for personal uses, such as tattoos, desktops, and personal blogs or websites.
+The client has the right to use the artwork in its unaltered form for personal uses such as desktop screensavers and personal blogs or websites.
 The only alteration of an image allowed is cropping for the use of an icon on a website or forum (non commercial use only).
-When posting artwork online, the artwork must be a low resolution file with the artist's signature included and a link back to the image either here on deviantART or Facebook.
+When posting full artwork online, the artwork must be a low resolution file with the artist's signature included and a link back to the image either here on deviantART or Facebook.